zenith391/PowerHigh/README.md

 cd <directory where you installed PowerHigh>
 java -cp powerhigh-core.jar;powerhigh-swing.jar;powerhigh-test.jar test.org.powerhigh.LGGLTest
 ```
+If you don't have "powerhigh-test.jar", don't worry, just download it.
 If you see a window opened with stuff on it, everything works and the JAR is ready to be used.

 PowerHigh is built with Maven.

+When everything is okay, you can look at the documentation, start a new project in your favorite IDE.
+And use that library that saves you days of code! ;)

 ## Contributing